thenexthub/Codira/docs/proposals/archive/MemoryAndConcurrencyModel.rst

 can never share mutable data.

-To achieve this, there are three important kinds of memory object in Swift.
+To achieve this, there are three important kinds of memory object in Codira.
 Given a static type, it is obvious what kind it is from its definition.
 These kinds are:

 1. **Immutable Data** - Immutable data (which can have a constructor, but whose